I offer developmental, line, and copyediting services for book-length fiction and nonfiction manuscripts.

 - I do offer manuscript evaluations.
 Please contact me for more information if that’s something you’re interested in.

-- I can provide free edits on up to five pages* of your manuscript upon request as a sample of my work.
+- If requested, I can provide free edits on the first 1000 words of your manuscript as a sample of my work.

-- Discounts may be available upon request for nonprofit organizations, veterans and active military personnel; currently enrolled full-time students; and retirees.
-Some limits may apply.
+- Discounts might be available upon request for nonprofit organizations, veterans and active military personnel; currently enrolled full-time students; and retirees.
+Some limits do apply.

 - You can find out more about what the going rates are for editorial and writing services through the EFA, EAC, SfEP, and Society of Editors (Western Australia).
 Please keep in mind that generalized rate charts like those linked to above fail to differentiate between one editing industry and another.
 For example, a developmental edit for a nonfiction book about the evolution of Japanese funerary rites requires a different skill set and methodology than a developmental edit for an Afrofuturistic space opera novel.